External components

 Monitors

 There are many different types of monitors use different technologies to create an image.
-However, the common principles are the same:
+However, the principles are the same:

 • Digital representation of image to display is sent to the monitor